Zer0vowl/BC/README.md

-# Leap Gesture Interface for Drone Control
+# Controlling a drone via gestures

 This project enables controlling a simulated drone via gestures using Leap Motion, PX4, and a ROS2 environment.